 Roman chamomile is nowhere near as prolific as German chamomile, but it still produces fragrant flowers that you can use in tea or potpourri—just not nearly as many as German chamomile.
-Roman chamomile grows closer to the ground: about 4 to 8 inches high with a spread of 6 to 12 inches.
+Roman chamomile grows closer to the ground: about 3 to 6 inches high with a spread of 6 to 12 inches.
 Roman chamomile is often used as a filler between paving stones or even as a grass replacement.
 It likes full sun and can tolerate less-than-perfect soil.
 It will spread, so keep that in mind when you’re planning your plantings.

-- Tolerates poor soil
+- Tolerates poor soil and light foot traffic

-- Use in tea, potpourri, hair rinses
+- Use flowers in tea, potpourri, hair rinses

 Have you tried growing Roman chamomile?
 How do you use it?
 Please tell us your experiences growing Roman chamomile.